 For Guyana's carbon stock assessment, a stratified two-stage list sampling design with clustered plots was used.
 In this approach, the country is divided into 10 km x 10 km blocks (primary sampling units-PSUs).
-The PSUs within each stratum are selected using stratified two-stage list sampling design for carbon measurement-referred to as Stage 1 (Figure 2).
+The PSUs within each stratum are selected using stratified two-stage list sampling design for carbon measurement-referred to as Stage 1(Figure 2).
 Secondary sampling units (SSUs) designed as L-shaped cluster of four subplots are established within each PSU and carbon measurements are obtained (Figure 3).
 Stage 2 is the random selection of SSUs within the PSUs.
 This design allows for the selection of a subset of primary sampling units (PSUs) in which clustered plots (SSUs) can be established.
 This allows field crews to achieve higher sample sizes at relatively low cost.
-This approach provides an efficient inventory that is well distributed across the landscape.
+This approach provides an efficient inventory that is well distributed across the landscape21.
 To implement a stratified approach each stratum should be considered separately and the number of PSUs to be sampled varied by stratum.

 Based on the preliminary field data of carbon stock measurements, it was estimated that 35 SSU cluster plots in the HPfC stratum should be measured to attain the selected precision target (95% confidence interval of <15% of the mean).
 However, a total of 36 PSU/SSUs were pre-selected for the MA and 26 for the LA in case the carbon stocks were more variable than originally estimated in the preliminary sampling.
 These steps were repeated for the MPfC MA and LA strata.
-No PSUs/SSUs have been sampled for the LPfC stratum at this time but work is underway in 2015.
-Further details are given in Brown et al. 2014. (cf footnote 24).
+No PSUs/SSUs have been selected for the LPfC stratum at this time because this area is under low threat for forest cover change and it is of low priority until that time when significant deforestation (>100 ha) activities are found to occur by the remote sensing monitoring.
+Further details are given in Brown et al. 2014. (cf footnote 19).

-&lt;sup>24Brown, S., K. Goslee, F. Casarim, N. L. Harris, and S. Petrova.
+20Brown, S., K. Goslee, F. Casarim, N. L. Harris, and S. Petrova.
 2014.
 Sampling Design and Implementation Plan for Guyana's REDD+ Forest Carbon Monitoring System (FCMS): Version 2.
 Submitted by Winrock International to the Guyana Forestry Commission.

-&lt;sup>25Tomppo, E. and M. Katila.
+21Tomppo, E. and M. Katila.
 2008.
 Comparing alternative sampling designs for national and regional forest monitoring.
 Appendix 4 in Tomppo, E. and K. Andersson, Technical review of FAO's approach and methods for national forest monitoring and assessment (NFMA), NFMA Working Paper No. 38, Rome, 2008.

 Figure 2.
-The stratified two-stage list sampling design with plot location for the High Potential for Change More Accessible (MA) and Less Accessible (LA) strata.
+Example of the stratified two-stage list sampling design with clustered plots for the High Potential for Change More Accessible (MA) and Less Accessible (LA) strata.

 Figure 3.
-Layout of the four subplots that comprises a Secondary Sampling Unit (SSU).
+Layout of the four subplots that comprises a Secondary Sampling Unit (SSU) cluster plot.
 Each subplot consists of 4 nested plots ranging in size of 2 m radius for saplings, 6 m radius for trees 5-25 cm DBH, 14 m radius for trees 25-50 cm DBH, and 20 m radius for trees >50 cm DBH.

 The area of each stratum and number of cluster sample plots actually measured is given in Table 5.
-Based on this stratification system, data collection efforts were divided into three phases: the HPfC stratum first (Phase 1), followed by the MPfC stratum (Phase 2), and then the low priority LPfC (Phase 3) (Figure 1(b)).
+Based on this stratification system, data collection efforts were divided into three phases: the HPfC stratum first (Phase 1), followed by the MPfC stratum (Phase 2), and then the low priority LPfC (Phase 3) (Figure 1).
 To date all field work has been completed for Phase 1 and 2.